freddyaboulton/gradio-webrtc/docs/userguide/audio.md

     1. The `StreamHandler` class implements three methods: `receive`, `emit` and `copy`.
 The `receive` method is called when a new frame is received from the client, and the `emit` method returns the next frame to send to the client.
 The `copy` method is called at the beginning of the stream to ensure each user has a unique stream handler.
     2. The `emit` method SHOULD NOT block.
 If a frame is not ready to be sent, the method should return `None`.
     3. The `shutdown` method is called when the stream is closed.
 It should be used to clean up any resources.
+    4. The `start_up` method is called when the stream is first created.
+It should be used to initialize any resources.
+See [Talk To OpenAI](https://huggingface.co/spaces/fastrtc/talk-to-openai-gradio) or [Talk To Gemini](https://huggingface.co/spaces/fastrtc/talk-to-gemini-gradio) for an example of a `StreamHandler` that uses the `start_up` method to connect to an API.
 === "Notes"
     1. The `StreamHandler` class implements three methods: `receive`, `emit` and `copy`.
 The `receive` method is called when a new frame is received from the client, and the `emit` method returns the next frame to send to the client.
 The `copy` method is called at the beginning of the stream to ensure each user has a unique stream handler.
     2. The `emit` method SHOULD NOT block.
 If a frame is not ready to be sent, the method should return `None`.
     3. The `shutdown` method is called when the stream is closed.
 It should be used to clean up any resources.
+    4. The `start_up` method is called when the stream is first created.
+It should be used to initialize any resources.
+See [Talk To OpenAI](https://huggingface.co/spaces/fastrtc/talk-to-openai-gradio) or [Talk To Gemini](https://huggingface.co/spaces/fastrtc/talk-to-gemini-gradio) for an example of a `StreamHandler` that uses the `start_up` method to connect to an API.

 !!! tip
-    See this [demo](https://github.com/freddyaboulton/gradio-webrtc/blob/8a05c50005732400415ce185bf3e4b0ecbc40bb7/demo/talk_to_openai/app.py#L27) for a complete example of a more complex stream handler.
+    See this [Talk To Gemini](https://huggingface.co/spaces/fastrtc/talk-to-gemini-gradio) for a complete example of a more complex stream handler.

 ## Async Stream Handlers

 It is also possible to create asynchronous stream handlers.
 This is very convenient for accessing async APIs from major LLM developers, like Google and OpenAI.
-The main difference is that `receive` and `emit` are now defined with `async def`.
+The main difference is that `receive`, `emit`, and `start_up` are now defined with `async def`.

 Here is a complete example of using `AsyncStreamHandler` for using the Google Gemini real time API: